OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

     code-fold: true
 ---

 This tutorial teaches you how to assess protein fitness by using the Rank Sequences tool to score your input sequences relative to a prompt.
-Use this as a starting point for applications like predicting the outcomes of a specific sequence or prioritizing variants for further analysis.
+Use this as a starting point for predicting the outcomes of a specific sequence or prioritizing variants for further analysis.

 On this page, you will learn how to score sequences to predict fitness and rank variants, then interpret and fine-tune the results.